kevin1015wang/therabot/README.md

 TheraCat's stress-detection pipeline is backed by a lightweight accelerometer-based classification model.
 To make the development process transparent and reproducible, we included a Jupyter notebook that lets you explore the model, visualize sensor signals, and run predictions on sample data.

-The notebook walks through the full workflow:
+The Google colab notebook (Therabot-Classifier.ipynb) walks through the full workflow:

 - Loading accelerometer data from the MPU6050 sensor
 - Preprocessing and cleaning raw motion signals